Skip to content

 You will have a separate pension account for each employment.
 That pension account will hold the total pension built up in that employment.

-In addition to an active members’ pension account there are also deferred members’, flexible pension members’, deferred pension members’, pension credit members’ and survivor members’ pension accounts.
+In addition to an active member’s pension account there are also deferred members’, flexible pension members’, deferred pension members’, pension credit members’ and survivor members’ pension accounts.

 Pension credit

 A pension credit is a share of an ex-spouse’s or ex-civil partner’s pension benefits.
 A pension credit is awarded by a Court under a Pension Sharing Order or by a qualifying agreement in Scotland following a divorce or dissolution of a civil partnership.
-You can read more about pension credits in the FAQs.
+You can read more about pension credits in the pension credit FAQs.

 Pensionable pay